NACo Legal Advocacy: City of Buffalo et al. v. Kia/Hyundai

 County Nexus

-The question at hand in City of Seattle et al. v.
+The question at hand in City of Buffalo et al. v.
 Kia/Hyundai is whether or not the Federal Motor Vehicle Safety Standard (FMVSS) preempts state tort claims brought forth by local governments alleging that Kia and Hyundai’s failure to install “reasonable” anti-theft technology constitutes negligence and public nuisance.

 Background